lunanfoldomics/Cinnamon-GUI/README.md

 <img src="/Images/Analysis_3.png" alt="logo" style="display:block; margin:auto; width:800px; height:auto;">

-- **Report Generation**: The application generates a detailed report of the predicted and actual class counts, along with a summary table and plot.
-All reports are displayed in the application without saving to disk.
 - **Performance Testing**: The application generates tests on the testing dataset to evaluate the model's performance.
 It compares the predicted labels against the actual labels to provide counts of predictions versus actual values.
+The application generates a detailed report of the predicted and actual class counts, along with a summary table and plot.
+All reports are displayed in the application without saving to disk.

 <img src="/Images/Report_2.png" alt="logo" style="display:block; margin:auto; width:800px; height:auto;">